guusj/books/Warbreaker_BrandonSanderson.md

 “The robbery was a cover,” Vasher said.
 “The real hit was that carriage.
 Denth promised the thieves something valuable if they committed a robbery and started a fire, both as distractions to get at the carriage.”
 “Why?”
 Vivenna asked.
 “I’m not sure.”
 “Coins?”
 Vivenna asked.
-“When Tonk Fah hit the horse, it knocked a chest off the top.
+“When Clod hit the horse, it knocked a chest off the top.
 It was filled with gold.”
 “What happened then?”
 Vasher asked.
 “I left with some others.
 I thought the carriage itself was the distraction, and once it went down, I was supposed to pull out.”
 “Denth?”
 “He wasn’t there, come to think of it,” Vivenna said.
 “The others told me he was working with the thieves.”
 Vasher nodded, walking over to his pack.
-He threw aside the bedrolls then took out several articles of clothing.
+He threw aside the bedrolls, then took out several articles of clothing.
 He pulled off his shirt, exposing a well-muscled—and rather hairy—torso.
 Vivenna blinked in surprise, then blushed.
 She probably should have turned aside, but the curious part of her was too strong.
 What was he doing?
 He didn’t remove his trousers, thankfully, but instead threw on a different shirt.
 The sleeves of this one were cut into long ribbons near the wrists.
 “Upon call,” he said, “become my fingers and grip that which I must.”
 The cuff tassels wiggled.